inkarkat/vim-ingo-library/README.md

 The code is hosted in a Git repo at
     https://github.com/inkarkat/vim-ingo-library
 You can use your favorite plugin manager, or "git clone" into a directory used for Vim packages.
-Stable releases are on the "master" branch, the latest unstable snapshot on "develop".
+Releases are on the "stable" branch, the latest unstable development snapshot on "master".

 This script is also packaged as a vimball.
 If you have the "gunzip" decompressor in your PATH, simply edit the \*.vmb.gz package in Vim; otherwise,